JoinSports/Documentation/Use Cases/ReadAllUnjoinedTeams.md

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-This use case ...
+This use case queries a all existing team names from the database.

 ## 2. Flow of Events
 ### 2.1 Basic Flow
-The user specifies ...
-The system checks, whether ...
-If the ...
-Otherwise ...
+The user wants to see all existing teams.
+The application queries a all existing team names.
+If the database access was successful, the application shows all team names on the screen.

 #### 2.1.1 UML diagram
 ![UC diagram][UC]